mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/platform-applications/index.md

 ## Upgrade Platform applications from the CLI

 Platform Applications within a Project are automatically upgraded when the Workspace that a Project belongs to is upgraded.
-See [Upgrading Workspace Platform Applications][upgrade_workspaces] for more information on how to upgrade these applications.
+See [Upgrade Kommander][upgrade_workspaces] for more information on how to upgrade these applications.

-[upgrade_workspaces]: ../../workspaces/applications/platform-applications#upgrade-platform-applications-from-the-cli
+[upgrade_workspaces]: ../../dkp-upgrade/upgrade-kommander/